broeker/spacebook/content/pages/home.md

 **Did you know?** If you wish, you may customize the design of your spacebook, or even use it as the basis for your creating your own starter.
 It was built on the [shoulders of giants](/credits). 👍
 :::

+## Features

+Almost all features are optional, and can be toggled in your configuration file:

+* Horizontal or vertical navigation
+* In-page navigation
+* Keyword search
+* Dark mode
+* Datestamp
+* Edit on Github
+* Contact form
+* Netlify CMS

 ---